To monetize your YouTube videos you have to be accepted into the YouTube Partner Program.

 Monetized YouTube Channels with Text-to-Speech Voices

-Despite the many so-called ‘experts’ (some who don’t even have YouTube channels and some voice actors) out there disagreeing that you can monetize Youtube videos with text-to-speech voices, there’s evidence that such channels are flourishing on YouTube for years in the YouTube Partner Program.
+Despite the many so-called ‘experts’ (some who don’t even have YouTube channels and some voice actors) out there disagreeing that you can monetize Youtube videos with text-to-speech voices, there’s evidence that such channels are flourishing on YouTube.
+They have been in the YouTube Partner Program for years.

 Here are some monetized channels that use text-to-speech voices.

-This channel has 282 videos with text-to-speech voices and has garnered a total of 11.5 million views and has 39.9k subscribers.
+This channel has 282 videos with text-to-speech voices.
+It has garnered a total of 11.5 million views and has 39.9k subscribers.

 Below is a video from a product review channel that uses a text-to-speech voice.